High-dimensional Censored Regression via the Penalized Tobit Likelihood: Introduction

 \section{Introduction}

 In many regression problems, the dependent variable can only be observed within a restricted range.
 We say that such a response is \textit{censored} if we retain some information from the observations which fall outside of this range rather than losing them entirely.
-In particular, we still observe the predictors for these cases and know whether the response fell below or above the range.
+In particular, we still observe the predictors for these cases and know whether the unobserved response value fell below or above the range.
 Censored data appear in many disciplines, either as a consequence of the data collection process or due to the nature of the response itself.
-For example, the survival time of a participant in a clinical trial is right-censored if the study ends before they die.
-Because censoring violates a key assumption of linear regression, OLS estimates of the regression coefficients are biased and inconsistent \citep{Amemiya1984}.
-Recognizing this, researchers in different disciplines have independently developed techniques for regression with censored responses.
-Among these, the Tobit model has long been the standard likelihood-based method for modeling a left-censored response in economics.
+For instance, biological assays used to measure human immunodeficiency virus (HIV) viral load in plasma cannot detect viral concentrations below certain (known) thresholds.
+As such, the observed viral load is left-censored.
+Because censoring violates a key assumption of linear regression, ordinary least squares (OLS) estimates of the regression coefficients will be biased and inconsistent if the response is censored \citep{Amemiya1984}.
+Recognizing this, researchers in different disciplines have developed regression techniques to deal with various types of censoring.
+Among these, the Tobit model has long been the standard method for modeling a left-censored response in economics.

-\cite{Tobin1958} developed the Tobit model to study how annual expenditures on durable goods relate to household income.
+\cite{Tobin1958} originally developed the Tobit model to study how annual expenditures on durable goods relate to household income.
 Noting that most low-income households spend $\$ 0$/year on durable goods, he designed the Tobit likelihood to treat response values at this (known) lower limit differently than those above the limit.
 He described the Tobit model as a ``hybrid of probit analysis and multiple regression," as it models the probability of the response falling at the lower limit using an approach similar to probit analysis while still treating the response as continuous \citep{Tobin1958}.
-By directly extending multiple regression, the Tobit model avoids highly-specific model assumptions and remains suitable for many types of problems.
-Because left-censored data are common in household surveys and other micro-sample survey data, the Tobit model has enjoyed lasting popularity in economics.
-In the half-century since its introduction, it has been thoroughly studied and extended to handle other types of censoring \citep{Amemiya1984}.
+Because left-censored data are common in household surveys and other micro-sample survey data, the Tobit model has enjoyed lasting popularity in economics and the social sciences.
+In the half-century since its introduction, it has been extended to handle right-censored and interval-censored data \citep{Amemiya1984} and has been adopted in other disciplines.